pyxnat/pyxnat/doc/about.rst

 * Janis Breeze

 .. note:: If we forgot anyone, do not hesitate to send an email to
-	  mailto:yannick.schwartz@cea.fr and I’ll include you in the list.
+	  yannick.schwartz@cea.fr and I’ll include you in the list.

 Funding
 -------